Jim Panagos: Temple

 In January 2017, Panagos was named the defensive line coach for Temple underneath new Temple coach Geoff Collins.
 Panagos had previously worked with Collins at UCF.
 During his first season at Temple, Panagos led a defensive line that finished No. 11 in the nation in sacks.
 Panagos was named a semi-finalist for the Broyles Award, given annually to the nation's top assistant coach.

 Minnesota

 In 2019, Panagos was the defensive line coach for Minnesota.

 Return to Rutgers

-On December 14, 2019 it was announced that Jim was leaving Minnesota to return to Rutgers to once again be their defensive line coach.
+On December 14, 2019, it was announced that Jim was leaving Minnesota to return to Rutgers to once again be their defensive line coach.

 Kansas

-In January of 2022, Panagos joined Lance Leipold's staff at Kansas as the defensive tackles coach.
+In January 2022, Panagos joined Lance Leipold's staff at Kansas as the defensive tackles coach.